semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 ### Dashboards

-A Semaphore 2.0 `Dashboard` is a place when you can keep the `widgets` that you define in order to overview the operations of your current Semaphore 2.0 organization.
+A Semaphore 2.0 `dashboard` is a place when you can keep the `widgets` that you define in order to overview the operations of your current Semaphore 2.0 organization.